KSST/KF/README.md

 Any contributions, large or small, major features, bug fixes, additional language translations, unit/integration tests are welcomed and appreciated but will be thoroughly reviewed and discussed.

+## Installation

+Please use [Composer](http://getcomposer.org/) to download and install Koch Framework as well as all of its dependencies.
+To add Koch Framework as a local, per-project dependency to your project, you simply add the following line to your project's `composer.json` file.

+    {
+        "require": {
+            "KSST/KF": "dev-master"
+        }
+    }